CartONG-staff/opsmap-nigeria/README.md

 This code is the generic opsmap code.
 It is based on the FDF + data system.
 See project documentation for more informations.

 > This code was initially aimed at being integrated in a two elements system.
-> Yu mightalong the comments / doc / naming some trace of this.
+> You might encounter along the comments / doc / naming some trace of this.
 Just know that is has been forgotten since.
 > `opsmap --> opsmapToolKit`

 ## Current project description